jonasbrocas007/MaltaLang/README.md

 this command loops Hello 10 times.

 But in MaltaLang the loop command was discontinued, now you are force to used the holy grail of commands, **goto**
-with goto you can go to backwards stamps:
+with goto you can go to  stamps:
 > :start
 > goto start

-and go to backwards and forwards lines:
+and go to lines:
 >goto 50

-**Note:** i'm talking about backwards and forwards lines because with stamps you cannot go forwards as they are not declared yet.

 ### conditions (if):
 with if you only can program one line, for example you cannot condition multiple commands, only one.
 the if has multiple parts: if, the condition and the command to do after.
 >if a = 1: >a

-**WARNING:** as of 6/10/2022 you can't condition a condition.
+### Memory
+MaltaLang has a garbage collector but you need to call it with c
+>c
+if you want a variable to get deleted but it is not elegible for the garbage collector you can use the del
+ keyword
+>del var